-The BonyPid-1000TM solution: a bone substitute combined with effective local antibacterial protection development are commercially available medical devices that have been coated with our PLEX matrix.
-These products support bone recovery by loading a PLEX-coated biodegradable bone graft substitute to the affected site, and medicate the bone locally over prolonged periods of time to create a supportive environment for bone recovery and growth.
-Our proprietary PLEX micro-coating is a proprietary matrix that demonstrates a stably medicated local bone environment over prolonged periods of weeks and months.
-The suggested mechanism of gradual surface degradation of the PLEX-matrix layers PLEX releases the drug that is encapsulated between them, and in this way the drug is released in a programmed continuous, constant and controlled manner.
-Our PLEX-based line of products encapsulates broad spectrum antibiotics, but the PLEX technology underlying them is versatile enough to encapsulate multiple different types of drugs, or combination of drugs.
+Bones are difficult to medicate due to poor access by systemically-administrated drugs to the skeletal system.
+This major obstacle in orthopedic practice can be overcome by direct release of medications into damaged bones.
+Our ODC line of products in development are commercially available medical devices that have been coated with our PolyPid matrix.
+These products support bone recovery by loading a biodegradable bone graft substitute to the affected site, and medicate the bone locally over prolonged periods of time to create a supportive environment for bone recovery and growth.
+Our proprietary micro-coating is a proprietary matrix that demonstrates a stably medicated local bone environment over prolonged periods of weeks and months at a constant rate for most of the reservoir.
+The suggested mechanism of gradual surface degradation of the layers within our matrix releases the drug that is encapsulated between them, and in this way the drug is distributed in a programmed continuous, constant and controlled manner.
+Our ODC line of products can encapsulate broad spectrum antibiotics, but the technology underlying them is versatile enough to encapsulate multiple different types of drugs, or cocktails of drugs, including growth factors.